kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 - [1.33](https://github.com/kubernetes/test-infra/pull/34693)

 > [!IMPORTANT]
-After Code Thaw is performed, remind @release-managers to perform the propedeutic tasks for the next `alpha.1` cut, such as setting up the new OBS project.
+After Code Thaw is performed, remind @release-managers to perform the preparatory tasks for the next `alpha.1` cut, such as setting up the new OBS project.

 ### Branch Fast Forward